TreyMcGarity/airline-reservation-frontend/airline-reservation-system/README.md

 - Redux (coming soon) – For global state management

 ### Backend:
-- Planned integration with a Node.js + Express API and PostgreSQL database
+- Integration with a Node.js + Express API and PostgreSQL database

 ---